178 hospital workers suspended for not complying with coronavirus vaccination policy

 The lawsuit says Houston Methodist’s vaccine requirement violates medical ethics standards known as the Nuremberg Code, which was designed to prevent experimentation on humans who do not consent to it.

-It also states that Methodist Hospital is forcing its employees to be human “guinea pigs” as a condition for continued employment,” arguing that the mandate “requires the employee to subject themselves to medical experimentation as a prerequisite to feeding their families.”
+It also states that Methodist is forcing its employees to be human “guinea pigs” as a condition for continued employment,” arguing that the mandate “requires the employee to subject themselves to medical experimentation as a prerequisite to feeding their families.”

-Bridges, like many other nurses and health workers refusing vaccines, has denied being an anti-vaxer in interviews with several media outlets, and says she has received vaccinations for other diseases.
+Bridges, like many other nurses and health workers refusing vaccines, has denied being an anti-vaxxer in interviews with several media outlets, and says she has received vaccinations for other diseases.

-She is among the millions of Americans refusing vaccinations, citing a range of concerns and motives including what they say was precipitated and rushed process for authorizing the vaccine, a lack of comprehensive data of potential side effects, and an affront to individual freedoms.
+She is among the millions of Americans refusing vaccinations, citing a range of concerns and motives including what they say was a rushed process for authorizing the vaccine, a lack of comprehensive data of potential side effects, and an affront to individual freedoms.
 Some say government officials have concealed information about severe cases of negative reaction to the vaccine, though there is no evidence to support such allegations.

 Such concern was echoed by Angelina Farella — a pediatrician and member of America’s Frontline Doctors, a conservative group that has opposed mandating the experimental coronavirus vaccines — who joined the protesters Monday.